DecisionsDev/odm-docker-kubernetes/contrib/authentication/openid/README.md

   </server>
   ```

   The mapping itself is done with variable definitions and key-value pairs.
 A cert-kubernetes/ODM/configuration/security/sample-webSecurity-OIDC.xml file can be used as a starting point to map your ODM users and groups to the users and groups.
-For more information about downloading cert-kubernetes, see [Preparing for an Enterprise deployment](../../com.ibm.dba.install/op_topics/tsk_prep_operator.html).
+For more information about downloading cert-kubernetes, see "Preparing for an Enterprise deployment".
 The variable definitions in the sample file use the following scenario:

   -   A user `generalAdmin` (defined through an LDAP registry).
 A user that has access to all applications.
   -   A group `oidcAllRoles` (defined through a basic registry).
 A group of users that has access to all applications.